rapyuta-robotics/rapyuta-io-docs/hugo/content/developer-guide/tooling-automation/logging/device-logs.md

 {{% /notice %}}

 {{% notice info %}}
-Private URL restricts the access of a log file within rapyuta.io platform.
+The private URL is a permanent URL of a log file.
+It provides access to the log file to rapyuta.io users in a project.
 {{% /notice %}}

 You may also: